Estimating WebRTC Video QoE Metrics Without Using Application Headers: Related Work

 \textbf{VCA measurement studies.} Early VCA measurement studies focused on understanding the design and network performance of Skype, one of the first and the most popular VCA of the time~\cite{baset2004analysis, guha2005experimental, hossfeld2008analysis}.
 More recent studies have revisited similar questions for modern VCAs~\cite{macmillan2021measuring, nistico2020comparative, jansen2018performance, chang2021can, he2023measurement}.
 Most of these studies rely on controlled experiments and assume access to end-hosts to collect VCA performance data.
 For instance, He et al.~\cite{he2023measurement} identify the functional differences (e.g., congestion control mechanisms) among modern VCAs using controlled measurements.
 Our work considers a different question, i.e., how to infer video QoE metrics without access to end-hosts?
 Answering this question can enable network operators to understand VCA performance for a wide-variety of application and network contexts and appropriately manage their networks.

-\textbf{VCA QoE inference.} Past work has proposed data-driven techniques, based on supervised machine learning, to estimate QoE for Voice over IP~\cite{chen2006quantifying, Aggarwal2014}.
-More recent work propose similar techniques to infer video performance among VCAs~\cite{nikravesh2016qoe, yan2017enabling, carofiglio2021characterizing}.
-In doing so, these work assume access to RTP headers which may not be practical in many cases such as with custom RTP protocols (e.g., Zoom), encrypted application-layer headers (e.g., VPN), or legacy monitoring systems.
-Recent work by Oliver et al.~\cite{zoom_rtp} uses entropy-based header analysis to infer Zoom's RTP encapsulation mechanisms.
+\textbf{VCA QoE inference.} Past work has proposed data-driven techniques, based on supervised machine learning, to estimate QoE for \textit{Voice over IP}~\cite{chen2006quantifying, Aggarwal2014}.
+More recent works propose similar techniques but focus on \textit{video} performance over VCAs.
+More recent works propose similar techniques to infer video performance among VCAs.
+In doing so, these works assume access to RTP headers which may not be practical in many cases such as with custom RTP protocols (e.g., Zoom), encrypted application-layer headers (e.g., VPN), or legacy monitoring systems.{These works differ, however, in the set of inferred QoE metrics as well as the network features used for inference.
+For instance, Garcia et al. infer metrics assuming access to an unimpaired reference video\cite{garcia2020assessment}.
+Similarly, Yan et al.\cite{Yan2015EnablingQL} use WiFi-specific features to predict ``good versus bad'' QoE over the entire VCA session.
+We focus on inferring no-reference, \textit{objective} VCA QoE metrics using measurements of passive network traffic.
+Works by Nikravesh et al.\cite{nikravesh2016qoe} and Carofigilo et al.~\citep{carofiglio2021characterizing} are similar in spirit in that regard.
+However, both of these {works} assume access to RTP headers which may not be practical in many cases such as with custom RTP protocols (e.g., Zoom), encrypted application-layer headers (e.g., VPN), or legacy monitoring systems.} Recent work by Oliver et al.~\cite{zoom_rtp} uses entropy-based header analysis to infer Zoom's RTP encapsulation mechanisms.
 However, the approach may not work if VCAs use complex encapsulation mechanisms or encrypt application-layer headers altogether.
 Morevoer, it requires network monitoring systems that can process arbitrary portions of the traffic.
 This may not be feasible for several network operators due to practical considerations.
 This paper considers whether more standard features of the network traffic, i.e., IP/UDP headers, can be used to infer the VCA QoE metrics.